Irvine

 Easter Parade is a New York phenomenon that dates back to the middle of the 1800s.

-The social elite would attend services at one of the fashionable 5th Avenue churches,
+Back then, the social elite would attend a service at one of the fashionable 5th Avenue churches,

 such as St.